-- In exceptional circumstances, a Teaching Committee may allow you to exceed the qualification time limits set out in the specific regulations for your apprenticeship qualification. - e) If you do not achieve the credit required for your qualification within the set Open University time limit, you will not normally be eligible to be awarded the qualification.
-You may be eligible for any other qualification that you meet the requirements for within the time limit applicable to that other qualification. - f) If you are counting an award of RPL credit within your qualification, you should refer to the additional information about time limits based upon the amount of credit still to complete as detailed in Table 1 in Section F of these Regulations. - g) Apprenticeship time limits take precedence over any other Open University academic time limits as described in Section G6.
-Module study for a qualification outside of the Apprenticeship Programme and Planned Start and End Dates, and independent of the Employer will incur fee liability (as defined within The Open University Fee Rules) and you would be subject to all other regulations applicable to Open University Students.
+- d) In exceptional circumstances, an Academic Committee (Learning Teaching and Assessment) may allow you to exceed the qualification time limits set out in the specific regulations for your apprenticeship qualification. - e) If you do not achieve the credit required for your qualification within the set Open University time limit, you will not normally be eligible to be awarded the qualification.
+You may however be eligible for any other qualification where you meet the academic requirements and are within the time limit applicable to that qualification. - f) If you are counting an award of RPL credit within your qualification, you should refer to the additional information about time limits based upon the amount of credit still to complete as detailed in Table 1 in Section F of these Regulations. - g) Apprenticeship time limits take precedence over any other Open University academic time limits as described in Section G6.
+Module study for a qualification outside of the Apprenticeship Programme and Planned Start and End Dates, and independent of the Employer will incur fee liability (as defined within The Open